Restoring balance: Why deer management matters to our woodlands and wildlife

 1st April 2025

 Amy grew up near Savernake Forest and as such has always had an affinity for ‘the woods’.
 Originally from an arts background; she holds a degree in illustration, specialising in natural history.
+In 2020 she retrained as a horticulturalist, subsequently leading her into land management.
+She has a particular interest in native trees and shrubs, orchards and hedge-laying.

 She brings to the table a broad understanding of British flora and fauna and a deep appreciation of the natural world.
 Her role is very much ‘boots-on-the-ground’, implementing the establishment of habitats and monitoring wildlife across our sites.
+Concerned about the on-going Climate Crisis and the UK’s biodiversity loss, Amy began volunteering with ANT in May 2023 and progressed to become a volunteer leader and is an alumni from ANT’s Woodland Skills training course.

+Amy has worked hard towards a career change into the green sector from many hours of volunteering, self-study and vocational courses.
 She is delighted to be working for Avon Needs Trees, who were there right from the beginning of her career-change journey.

 When not working outdoors, Amy likes nothing more than to veg on her sofa, whilst watching anime and eating crisps.